Akwesasne, New York

-Enrolled member of the Saint Regis Mohawk Tribe
+Enrolled Member Saint Regis Mohawk Tribe

 Juris Doctor, Specialization in International Legal Affairs, Cornell Law School (J.D.
 2002)

-New York; Saint Regis Mohawk Tribal Court
+New York; U.S. District Court for the Eastern District of New York; Saint Regis Mohawk Tribal Court

 PRIOR LEGAL EXPERIENCE